DevelopersTopHat/react-native-dojo/README.md

 #### Exercise 3: Give Logic to the Buttons

-This is where the Redux portion of the dojo comes in, so part of this is not mandatory.
+This is where the Redux portion of the dojo comes in.
 Most of the setup required to use Redux in the React Native project is already added.

 As part of this exercise you will be filling in the logic of the reducer so that the shopping cart gets populated when items are added to the reducer.
 For this portion of the dojo unless you have experience with React and Redux, we will not ask you to follow best practices for Redux, and will allow you to put conditional logic in your reducer for simplicity.